jiwang6/compsci210/README.md

 ### PEX1
 Pigs!
 It's a gambling man's game and a boring one at that.
 Finished in one afternoon so there's barely any documentation, which I'll need to fix.
 GG No Re, I hate auto grader.

 Also, there were some functions that would've worked WAY BETTER with pass by reference functions!
 We already did that so why didn't zybooks allow it?
 Only the dean knows and he left on Friday.

+## Misc
+Random C projects I might create for cyber or whatever.

+### lefty
+Writes reskinned brainfuck code, part of President's Challenge 2019.

+### PA2
+Don't worry about it :^).